Fabiana Diniz

 Fabiana "Dara" Carvalho Carneiro Diniz (born 13 May 1981) is a retired Brazilian handball player.
 She played on the Brazilian national team that won the 2013 World Championship, the first time ever Brazil won that title.
 She also participated at the 2011 World Women's Handball Championship in Brazil and the 2012 Summer Olympics.

 Career

 Diniz started playing handball at her hometown club.
 In 2003 she joined Mauá/São Gonçalo.
 In 2004 she joined Porguguese team Gil Eanes.

 In 2006 she joined Spanish side Club León Balonmano.
 Here she won the 2006 Copa ABF.
 In 2008 she joined BM Elda Prestigio to replace Begoña Fernández, who had left the club.

 In 2009 she joined CB Mar Alicante.

 In 2012 she joined Austrian side Hypo NÖ, who had a history of having many brazilian national team players.
-She joined the team together view national team collegues Mayara Fier de Moura and Karoline de Souza Here she won the 2013 and 2014 Austrian League and cup.
+She joined the team together view national team colleagues Mayara Fier de Moura and Karoline de Souza Here she won the 2013 and 2014 Austrian League and Cup.

 In 2014 she joined French side Nantes Loire Atlantique Handball.
 Here she played until 2015, where she joined German side SG BBM Bietigheim.
 She retired after a single season at the club.